• Disease Overview

 Signs & Symptoms

-In all subtypes of hereditary lymphedema, the degree of edema can progress; in some people, especially in early years, edema may improve over time.
-Obesity makes management of lymphedema more difficult.
 Affected individuals with lymphedema are at risk for developing infections including cellulitis or infection of the lymphatic vessels (lymphangitis).
+Bacterial infection of the skin and underlying soft tissues (cellulitis) has also been reported in approximately 20% of individuals with primary lymphedema.
 These infections are characterized by areas of warm, painful and reddened skin.
 Red skin “streaks” may also develop in the infected area.
 Increased edema is common.
 A general feeling of ill health (malaise), fever, chills and/or headaches may also occur.
 If left untreated, cellulitis can lead to septicemia, skin abscesses, areas of ulceration and/or tissue damage (necrosis).
-Cellulitis is more common in males than females.
-Athlete’s foot (tinea pedis) can cause cracks in the interdigital skin, bacterial invasion and cellulitis.
-Pregnant individuals with hereditary lymphedema may experience increased swelling during pregnancy.
+Athlete’s foot (tinea pedis) can cause cracks in the interdigital skin, bacterial invasion, and then cellulitis.

 • < Previous section